 For a conviction expungement, of a misdemeanor or felony D, the expungement will prohibit the release of the records through the Department of Corrections, Bureau of Motor Vehicles, law enforcement agencies, and any other person in possession of the records.
 No information concerning the conviction may be placed or retained in any central repository for criminal history information and no records may be disclosed without a court order.
 (IC 35-38-9-6) If the expungement is of a felony conviction other than a class D, the court records and other records relating to the arrest, conviction, or sentence will be marked as expunged.
 The state police, bureau of motor vehicles, and other law enforcement agencies will add an entry to the criminal history database marking the record as expunged.
 (IC 35-38-9-7)

 The court will send the granted order to all agencies in possession of the records and order them to seal the records.

-After your case is granted, the relevant government agencies typically takes 30-60 days to update their records.
-You should keep a copy of your granted order just in case you need to later request they update their records.
+Once the judge grants your case, the government agencies typically take 30-60 days to update their records.
+However, you should keep a copy of your granted order just in case you need to later request they update their records.

-If your case is reduced but not expunged, your case will still appear, but the felony will appear as a misdemeanor conviction.
-If you case is reduced and expunged, the entire case will appear as a dismissed misdemeanor.
+Yes, if your case is reduced but not expunged, your case will still appear, but the felony will appear as a misdemeanor conviction.
+If your case is reduced and expunged, then the entire case will appear as a dismissed misdemeanor.